 Do you keep a lot of groceries, or do you only buy food when you’re ready to cook?
 This could be the determining factor for many different questions you’ll need to answer when you’re shopping for a refrigerator and freezer.

 - Dual-compressor units are best for people who keep a lot of groceries.
 Although these units cost more, they’re more likely to keep food fresh longer.

 - Single-compressor units are the most affordable option.

-- French-door models are very popular, as are French-door refrigerators (on top) with freezers down below.
-Both of these options tend to be wider than refrigerator-freezers that only have one door for each unit.
+- French-door models are a very popular styling decision, as are French-door refrigerators (on top) with freezers down below.
+Both of these modern kitchen ideas tend to be wider than refrigerator-freezers that only have one door for each unit.
 The most costly options have completely separate refrigerator and freezer areas.
 Be sure to measure your space before you go shopping!
 You don’t want to fall in love with a model that won’t fit in your space.